Ari Folman

-Biography
+Early life and education

-Ari Folman was born in Haifa.
-His parents were Holocaust survivors.
-Folman's wife, Anat Asulin, is also a film director.
-They live in Tel Aviv.
+Ari Folman was born in Haifa in 1962.
+His parents were Polish-Jewish Holocaust survivors.

-Film career
+Career

+Folman served in the IDF during the 1982 Lebanon war, and was in the area of the Sabra and Shatila massacre.

 In 2006, Folman was head writer of the Hot 3 famous drama series BeTipul.

 Ari Folman's memories of the aftermath of the 1982 Sabra and Shatila massacre, which took place when he was a 19-year-old soldier, served as the basis for his movie Waltz with Bashir.
 The film follows his attempt to regain his memories of the war through therapy, as well as conversations with old friends and other Israelis who were present in Beirut around the time of the massacre.